 Getting the children home SAFELY is our main priority.
 In the event that we are notified that a township is picking up early, we will send your child (ren) home on the bus unless we hear from you otherwise.
 That is why it is so important that you know what your township is doing.
-Please keep this information readily accessible.
 Also, it is a good idea that you have a plan with your child (ren) in the event that they get home and there is no one there to greet them.